mycahp/mycahpleasant.com-jekyll/_posts/2018-02-21-thoughts-on-omscs.markdown

 I wasn't surprised when I found that there aren’t many programs that met my needs.
 Because I already had a Bachelor’s degree from UF, I was ineligible to pursue another four-year degree there.
 Offerings from other universities were sparse -- most online programs were too expensive or were from schools of questionable quality.
 There were certificates and nano degrees, but I eliminated those because the allure of saying I had a degree in computer science was too much.

-I was about to give up and pursue my a back-up program in Information Technology.
+I was about to give up and pursue a back-up program in Information Technology.
 It was then that I stumbled upon a very interesting graduate program from Georgia Tech, that was:

 - Online and accessible (and designed completely for students that had full-time jobs already)
 - Affordable ($8000 for the entire program, compared to up to $3000 *a semester* that some schools were asking for)